JUDSYS/judsys.github.com/src/content/_index.md

   1. Keep it as simple as possible without sacrificing usability.
   2. Make it easy for programmers as well as end users.
+  3. Prioritize interoperability.
-  3. Internationally usable.
+  4. Internationally usable.
-  4. Use only well known algorithms.
+  5. Use only well known algorithms and prefer quantum resistant ones.
-  5. Prefer quantum resistant algorithms.

 ## Current Status

 The specification draft is not even half complete.

+## Why the name?

+JUDSYS-1 means: JSON Unified Digital Signatures System Standard 1.

+I also like how the name sounds like *judicial* and *juris*.

 # Contribute